tenkeyless/dart_docs/src/content/effective-dart/design.md

 ```

-### DO use inclusive start and exclusive end parameters to accept a range
+### DO use inclusive start and exclusive end parameters to accept a range {:#do-use-inclusive-start-and-exclusive-end-parameters-to-accept-a-range}

 If you are defining a method or function that lets a user select a range of
 elements or items from some integer-indexed sequence, take a start index, which